 Before we begin working together, please read this contract carefully and let me know if you have any questions before signing.
 Once you sign, it will constitute a binding agreement between us.
-Your consent for psychological services is voluntary.
+Your consent for psychological services is voluntary unless pursuant to a court order.
 Psychotherapy can be discontinued by either of us at any time.

 I am a licensed clinical psychologist and my education, training, and experience are in psychologically assessing and treating children, adolescents, and adults in individual, family, or group psychotherapy.
 About half of my clients are adults and half are teens and kids.